 Did you know that your browser is out of date?
 To get the best experience using our website we recommend that you upgrade to a newer version.
 Learn more.

-Every two years, we update our database with the newest information, as part of our ongoing effort to inform health experts and enable them to design effective policies aimed at easing the burden of the disease.
+Atlas has been updated with the latest information as part of the ESC's ongoing efforts to keep health experts informed and enable decision makers to design effective policies aimed at easing the burden of CVD.

 Officials and lawmakers of the European Union have taken note of the importance of keeping cardiovascular health high on the policy-making agenda.
 Many members of the European Parliament have joined our fight towards the creation of a unified, solid strategy.
 By comprehensively addressing the issue through an EU-wide Cardiovascular Health plan, we can allocate these resources towards other essential needs.
 You can hear from some of our allies in this video.